MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/quickstart.md

 # Player data quickstart

 > [!NOTE]
-> In the PlayFab **APIs**, the function names utilize the term **UserData**.
+> In the PlayFab APIs, the function names utilize the term **UserData**.
 In the **Game Manager**, this concept is described as **Player Data**.
 They are identical, and interchangeable.

 This quickstart describes how to create and use player data.
 Player data is information that applies to an individual player or player group (shared data) and is stored as Key/Value Pairs (KVPs) by PlayFab.

-This topic covers client-**API** calls, which are safe to call from any process or context.
-It also covers server-**API** calls, which should *only* be made from a dedicated server process you control, or a carefully secured **CloudScript** call.
+This topic covers Client API calls, which are safe to call from any process or context.
+It also covers Server API calls, which should *only* be made from a dedicated server process you control, or a carefully secured CloudScript call.

-Server-**APIs** require your dev secret key, which you should never provide-to or publish-with your client.
+Server APIs require your dev secret key, which you should never provide-to or publish-with your client.

 **About the Code Examples:**

-- The **C# Code Examples** shown in this quickstart correspond to using the PlayFab **Unity SDK**.
+- The **C# Code Examples** shown in this quickstart correspond to using the PlayFab Unity SDK.
-- Use the client **APIs** [UpdateUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserdata) to create, update, or delete and [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) to read data for the player.
+- Use the client APIs [UpdateUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.updateuserdata) to create, update, or delete and [GetUserData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserdata) to read data for the player.
-- Use the server **API** [UpdateUserReadOnlyData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserreadonlydata) to create, update, or delete and the client **API** [GetUserReadOnlyData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserreadonlydata) to read title-specific data for the player.
+- Use the server API [UpdateUserReadOnlyData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserreadonlydata) to create, update, or delete and the client API [GetUserReadOnlyData](xref:titleid.playfabapi.com.client.playerdatamanagement.getuserreadonlydata) to read title-specific data for the player.
 This data is visible to the player, but can only be modified by the server.
-- Use the server **APIs** [UpdateUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserinternaldata) to create, update, or delete and [GetUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.getuserinternaldata) to read title-specific data for the player.
+- Use the server APIs [UpdateUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.updateuserinternaldata) to create, update, or delete and [GetUserInternalData](xref:titleid.playfabapi.com.server.playerdatamanagement.getuserinternaldata) to read title-specific data for the player.
 This data is server-only, and cannot be seen by the client.

 ## Player data in Game Manager